Wilde (film): Cast

-Production notes
+Production

 In a featurette on the film's DVD release, producer Marc Samuelson confesses casting Stephen Fry in the title role was both a blessing and a problem.
 Everyone agreed he was physically perfect for the part and more than capable of carrying it off, but the fact he was not a major presence in films made it difficult for them to obtain financing for the project.

 In the DVD commentary, Fry, who is gay, admitted he was nervous about the love scenes with his heterosexual co-stars.
-He says Jude Law, Michael Sheen and Ioan Gruffudd were quick to put him at ease.
+He says Jude Law, Michael Sheen, and Ioan Gruffudd were quick to put him at ease.
+Orlando Bloom made his film debut in this film, with a brief appearance as a rentboy.

 Scenes were filmed at Knebworth House in Hertfordshire; Lulworth Cove, Studland Bay, and Swanage Pier in Dorset; Houghton Lodge in Hampshire; Luton Hoo in Bedfordshire; Magdalen College in Oxford; Lincoln's Inn in Holborn and Somerset House in the Strand.

-The film premiered at the 1997 Venice Film Festival and was the opening night selection at the 1998 San Francisco International Film Festival.

-Orlando Bloom made his first on-screen appearance in this film with a brief role as a rent boy.
+Brothers Marc and Peter Samuelson produced the film in association with Dove International, NDF International, Pony Canyon, Pandora Film, Capitol Films, and BBC Films.

 Release

+Wilde had its world premiere at the 54th Venice International Film Festival on 1 September 1997, and was released in the United Kingdom by PolyGram Filmed Entertainment on 17 October 1997.
+In February 1998, it was announced that Sony Pictures Classics acquired North American distribution rights to the film, and set it for a 1 May 1998 release.